 1) to offer longterm clarity and superior protection against UV yellowing

-2) to protect artists' health with a resin that's safe to use without a respirator
+2) to protect artists' health with a resin that's non-toxic when used as directed

 Here's Rebecca to explain ....

 1) UV Protection: